iPhone 12 and iPhone 12 mini unveiled: Price, release date, specs and more

 iPhone 12 and iPhone 12 mini performance

-Both the iPhone 12 and iPhone 12 mini feature the new A14 Bionic as we first heard about last month.
-It's up to 80% faster neural engine, 50% faster than competitors chips and a 50% faster GPU than other smartphone chips.
+Both the iPhone 12 and iPhone 12 mini feature the new 5nm A14 Bionic as we first heard about last month.
+Apple is flexing its in-house chip advantage by boasting 50% faster CPU and GPU performance when compared to other smartphone chips.

 Developing...